Cost per Hire Calculator

 When you hire someone new, you have to pay for job ads, recruiter hours, software, interviews, and onboarding time.
 This calculator will show you the true cost of each new hire to your business.

-According to studies by SHRM and Glassdoor, small and medium-sized businesses in the U.S. spend between $4,000 and $6,000 to hire someone, depending on the job, the size of the company, and the state of the market.
+According to SHRM and Glassdoor, small and medium-sized businesses in the U.S. spend between $4,000 and $6,000 per hire, depending on the role, company size, and market conditions.

 What is the cost of hiring?